IBMIntegration/ibm-event-streams/file_system_copy.md

 		-rw-r--r--  1 rajan  staff         8 Aug 20 13:24 leader-epoch-checkpoint
 		-rw-r--r--  1 rajan  staff        43 Aug 20 13:24 partition.metadata

-8. IMPORTANT STEP: Clean up the copied files.
+8. **IMPORTANT STEP:** Clean up the copied files.
+“oc rsync” does not provide a mechanism to filter files that needs to be copied.
+So, it has to be done manually.
+Files like checkpoint and metadata will be created by Kafka as needed.
+So, delete them.
 We don't need all the copied files.
 We only need files with the following extensions.
 Delete all other files in the backed up folder.

 		*.index